 Potassium (K) in Urine Test

 A potassium test measures how much potassium is in the urine.
+This test can also be done to help determine the cause of high or low potassium levels in the blood.
 Potassium is both an electrolyte and a mineral.
 It helps balance the amounts of water and electrolytes in the body.
 (Water is the amount of fluid inside and outside the body's cells.)
 It is also important in how nerves and muscles work.

 Potassium levels often change with sodium levels.
 When sodium levels go up, potassium levels go down.
 When sodium levels go down, potassium levels go up.
 These levels are also affected by a hormone called aldosterone.
 This hormone is made by the adrenal glands.